Dlwnsrl06/dispersion-trading-strategy/README.md

 | Round-trip trades | 36 |
 | Days in position | 947 / 2,493 (38%) |

-Implied correlation spiked to roughly 0.83 during the March 2020 COVID selloff, in line with the well-documented pattern of realized correlation briefly overshooting implied during systemic panics, a useful sanity check that the pipeline is capturing something real rather than an artifact.
+Implied correlation spiked to approx. 0.83 during the March 2020 COVID selloff, in line with the well-documented pattern of realized correlation briefly overshooting implied during systemic panics, a useful sanity check that the pipeline is capturing something real rather than an artifact.